kawalcovid19/wargabantuwarga.com/CONTRIBUTING.md

 ### Utilising Draft Pull Requests for Communication

-Draft Pull Requests is a feature provided by GitHub as a mean to communicate with contributors.
+Draft Pull Requests is a feature provided by GitHub as a means to communicate with contributors.
 When we create a Draft Pull Request, we can't merge it until it's marked as Ready for review.
-This is a better approach to use it as a communication tool between contributors, and we can provide information that we are currently working on an issue.
+This is a better approach to use as a communication tool between contributors, and we can provide information that we are currently working on an issue.

 Steps to creating a Draft Pull Request: